knu/apt-bundle/README.md

 package google-cloud-sdk
 ```

-In this file, variables defined in `/etc/os-release` are available so you can use them to conditionally install packages or include values like `$VERSION_CODENAME` in source list definitions.
+In this file, `ARCH`, and variables defined in `/etc/os-release` are available as environment variables so you can use them to conditionally install packages or include values like `$VERSION_CODENAME` in source list definitions.

 ## Special commands available in Debfile